When logging into your database, the default login page is your Today page (which is otherwise accessible by clicking Today in your Left Menu Bar):

 Note: the Average Portfolio value is calculated by dividing the number of portfolios (not accounts) within your database.
 Accounts within portfolios that have 1) a zero balance or 2) a Status other than Open will not count towards the value of an individual's Portfolio value, and will thus not affect the Average Portfolio value for your database.
 Note as well that this means if an individual has only accounts that fall under one or both of those criteria, their Portfolio will not be included in the divisor when calculating Average Portfolio value for your database.
 To illustrate, say that you have 400 clients in your database with Open accounts that have a balance other than $0.
 You have 5 clients in your database who only have accounts at a status of Under Review, or Closed, or Pending.
 And, you have 50 clients in your database who only have accounts with a balance of $0.
 When calculating the Average Portfolio value for your database, the total value of the Open accounts of the first 400 clients would be divided by 400, rather than by 455, as those 55 clients don't have any accounts that would trigger the system to recognize them as having a portfolio to be included in the calculation.

 Also on the Accounts tab is Unlinked Accounts:

-Unlinked Accounts are accounts fed over from Albridge Solutions (or another account aggregator) that have not yet been linked to a client.
+Unlinked Accounts are accounts fed over from an account aggregator that have not yet been linked to a client.
 You can click inside this section to view these accounts.
 This will carry you to your Unlinked Accounts Report, where you can click Run Autolink to automatically link up those accounts that can be linked automatically or research those accounts that cannot.